JuliaIntervals/IntervalArithmetic.jl/docs/src/input_output.md

     'u'   Returns the interval with midpoint as lower bound and radius taken in upward direction.
-    'C'   Returns upper case for Empty, Entire and Nai 'c'   Returns lower case for Empty, Entire and Nai '+'   Returns postitve numbers with '+' sign before the number '0'   Left-pads the numbers with zeros instead of spaces within the field width
+    'C'   Returns upper case for Empty, Entire and Nai 'c'   Returns lower case for Empty, Entire and Nai '+'   Returns positive numbers with '+' sign before the number '0'   Left-pads the numbers with zeros instead of spaces within the field width

   - The field width specifies the length of midpoint string.